 Many media such as TV shows, movies, and music use stereotypes in order to tell a story.
 Sometimes these stereotypes are wrong and reinforce false beliefs about how people belonging to a certain group look, think and behave.
 This can affect how children feel about people and how they treat them.
 Researchers have looked into links between stereotypes in media and how people think and act and have found the following:

 - Gender (male, female, transgender).
-Stereotypes of what it means to be male, female, gay, or straight can be found in most media aimed at children and adolescence.
+Stereotypes of what it means to be male, female, gay, straight, transgender, or non-binary can be found in most media aimed at children and adolescence.
 Examples include advertisements which rely on using colors to show products aimed at boys (blue) and girls (pink), sexist video games that reinforce sexism, or shows that portray homosexual characters as flamboyant.
 Research shows that gender stereotypes can affect how children feel they should act, look, and even what they can be when they grow up.

 - Jobs (doctors, teachers, models).
 Many TV shows, movies and other media show people working in stereotyped ways, such as showing a librarian always telling children to “be quiet.”
 Research shows that this can affect how children view these jobs, the people who work them, and whether they can do the job themselves.

 - Culture and Race.
 Stereotypes are often used in media to describe or show people belonging to specific ethnic or cultural groups.
 Research shows that these portrayals can affect how children think and behave towards people based on their skin color and racial identity–including children who are diverse.